 It is a condition of booking with Explore that you have adequate valid travel insurance.
 It is your responsibility to arrange appropriate travel insurance and ensure you have read and understood the full terms and conditions of your travel insurance policy to ensure that you are covered for all activities you intend to undertake whilst on the tour, including all optional activities.
 Your Insurance Policy must fully cover you for medical expenses and emergency repatriation to your home country.
 Please ensure your policy includes medical emergency helicopter evacuation in the event of illness or injury and covers the entire duration of your holiday.
 If you are trekking at altitude please ensure that there is no upper altitude limit which may limit or exclude cover for your trip.
-Medical and repatriation insurance cover is not mandatory for UK residents who are travelling on trips within the United Kingdom.
+The cost of many of our Polar Voyages will exceed the capped amount covered by standard insurance premiums and you will be required to pay an additional premium to cover the full value of your trip.
+Please ensure that you are covered for the full amount of your holiday cost, as insufficient cover could invalidate a claim under the policy.
+Medical and repatriation insurance cover is not mandatory for UK residents who are travelling on trips within the

+United Kingdom.